-A Ground Penetrating Radar Survey is a geophysical locating technique that makes use of radio waves to take images of entities below ground level without digging up the soil.
+A Ground Penetrating Radar Survey, commonly referred to as a GPR survey, is a geophysical locating technique that makes use of radio waves to take images of entities below ground level without digging up the soil.
 The objects that need their images captured should not be too far into the ground (not more than tens of metres below surface level).
 Additionally, the further down the area surveyed is, the lower the quality of the image taken would be.
 There are different ways a GPR system can be set up but it all depends on the purpose of using it.

 What is a Ground Penetrating Survey Used for?